wp-plugins/store-locator-le/readme.txt

 = Premium Add-Ons =

 [Premium add-on packages](http://www.storelocatorplus.com/product-category/slp4-products/) are available to extend the capabilities of this plugin.
+All add-on packs are released under GPL.
+Purchase once and own the add-on packs forever.
+There is no ongoing maintenance or support fee required.
+Your add-on pack will always remain fully functional after purchase.

 **Contacts Data** via [Contact Extender](http://www.charlestonsw.com/product/slp4-contact-extender/)

 * Adds a dozen extra contact specific data fields for each location.

+**Instant Location Directories** via [Directory Builder](http://www.charlestonsw.com/product/directory-builder/)

+* Adds a shortcode for creating a dynamic list of location cities, states, countries, or other location property.
+* City/State/Country list can link directly to the locator page with automatic search results showing the locations.

 **Extended Map Interface Controls** via [Enhanced Map](http://www.storelocatorplus.com/product/slp4-enhanced-map/)